Shimyytrov/generator-panel/README.md

-# generator-panel
+# Shimyytrov's Generator Panel
- A game by Shimyytrov Studio
+ A game by Shimyytrov Studio.